xtendui/xtendui/src/gatsby/markdown/components/core/toggle/option-js.md

 category: "Core"
 parent: "Toggle"
 title: "Option Js"
-date: "2019-11-01"
+date: "2019-11-10"
 ---

 ## Class

-You can specify classes to toggle with `class: 'my-class-0 my-class-1'`.
-Toggled class is by default `.active`.
+You can customize the classnames used with the component.

 <div class="table-scroll">